ericduran/commit-emoji/README.md

 > ":racehorse: 2s improvement on xyz."

-Have other ideas for commit emojis ?
+Have other ideas for commit emojis ? (bug fix, new feature, idk?)

+Personally I really like this idea since it makes it really easy to see the goal of the commit.

 Putting this here since I plan on doing this and I'll like to have a place to point my team to.